YupingLu/biclique/cran-comments.md

-## Resubmission
+## New Version
-This is a resubmission.
+This is a new version.
 In this version I have:

-* Space after "doi:" has been removed.
-* Simplified the title and added a reference papaer in the Description field.
-* All examples are tested during R CMD check.
+* fixed bugs on OSX.
+* updated package title

 ## Test environments
 * OS X, R 3.4.0